 It can be beneficial to both employees and business owners to reach a workers’ comp settlement.
 The State of New Jersey has two types of settlement arrangements:

 Section 20 settlement.
 If the insurance company denied all or part of a workers' compensation claim, the employee and the insurance company could still agree to a full and final settlement as a lump sum.
-That would mean that the employee gives up all rights to future claims related to that injury, including future medical care.
+That would mean that the employee gives up all rights to future formal claims related to that injury, including future medical care.

 An injured employee must file a workers' comp claim within a specific statute of limitations.
 New Jersey’s time limit for filing a claim is two years from the date of injury or the date of the last payment of compensation, whichever is later.